Example 4: Predictive Data Mining for Categorical Output Variable (Classification)

 Again, in a real-world application it is absolutely essential to first

 perform some careful data checking either interactively or by using the

-1) to ensure that the data are "clean," i.e., do not contain
+1) to ensure that the data is clean, i.e., does not contain erroneous

-erroneous numbers, miscoded values, etc. We will skip this (usually very
+numbers, miscoded values, etc. We will skip this (usually very important)

-important) step for this example, since we already know that the example
+step for this example, since we already know that the example data file

-A large number of documents (spreadsheets) will be produced; predicted
+A large number of documents are produced; predicted and observed values

 for subsequent analyses.
 Detailed results statistics and graphs for each